Policy Brief

 Within the long-term aim of reducing reliance on continued inward migration, the Government will always face new challenges and there may be situations in which the long-term aim of reducing the need for net inward migration will need to be paused or even reversed in order to address specific challenges from time to time.
 Notwithstanding any such temporary challenges, the underlying principle and vision remains a long-term reduction in reliance on net inward migration.

-On 12 June 2023 the Government published the Common Population Policy Annual report 2023.
-This report is largely a summary of existing policies relevant to the population and lists “actions and themes” under the headings of “develop a sustainable economy”, “plan for changing demographic” and “promote equity”.
+On 12 June 2023 the Government published Common Population Policy Annual report 2023.
+This report was largely a summary of existing policies relevant to the population and listed “actions and themes” under the headings of “develop a sustainable economy”, “plan for changing demographic” and “promote equity”.

 - With net nil migration the population will be relatively stable until 2040.
 With net migration of 325 a year the population will increase to about 111,000 and with net migration of 700 a year to 120,000.